Locomotive Engineer + Conductor Basic Training Program

 Have you ever wondered what it is like to work in the railroad industry or considered a career in the railroad industry?
 The railroad industry of the 21st century is a growing, fast-paced, technologically advanced industry.
 Careers in this field include engineers, conductors, dispatchers, track workers, signal maintainers, ticket agents, technology experts, and others.
 You will learn about each of these roles from working professionals in the railroad industry – what the jobs are like, the advantages of working in each position, what type of preparation is required, and the salary ranges and benefits associated with each job.

-Please join us on October 13, 2018 for a FREE information session at the Lower Bucks Campus.
+Please join us on February 2, 2019 from 9-11am for a FREE information session at the Lower Bucks Campus.
 Refreshments will be provided.

 *If you register for the Locomotive Engineer Class at the